Review

 What Does Cal AI Actually Do?

-Cal AI is a photo-based calorie tracking app.
-You take a picture of your food, and it returns estimated calorie and macro counts within seconds.
+Cal AI is a calorie tracking app that offers multiple logging methods.
+Its flagship feature is photo-based food recognition β€” snap a picture of your meal and get estimated calorie and macro counts within seconds.
 The app launched in 2023 and gained traction quickly due to its clean UI and simple workflow.

 Does Cal AI Have Coaching or Personalized Guidance?